ProxioDev/ValioBungee/README.md

 	    <scope>provided</scope>
 	</dependency>
 ```
-then to make your plugin depends on RedisBungee in make sure your Annotation have `@Dependency(id = "redisbungee")` like this
+then to make your plugin depends on RedisBungee, make sure your plugin class Annotation have `@Dependency(id = "redisbungee")` like this
 ```
 @Plugin(
   id = "myplugin",